Become a foster carer and give a child a home where they get the care, support and encouragement they need to grow and

-Our foster carers are part of a very special team and Aberlour Fostering receives the backing of experienced social workers, family workers, therapists, teachers and health advisers to ensure that all aspects of a child’s needs are met.
+Our foster carers are part of a very special team.
+Aberlour Fostering receives the backing of experienced social workers, family workers, therapists, teachers and health advisers to ensure that all aspects of a child’s needs are met.

 Could you be part of our team and help fill the gap in a child’s life?
 We are looking for families and individuals who want to make a difference by becoming full-time or short-break foster carers.
 We urgently need foster carers from a wide range of backgrounds.

 Being a foster parent is rewarding – but it can also be challenging.
 At Aberlour Fostering we offer training and support to enable our carers to cope with the needs of even the most challenging child.
 It’s a tried and tested approach that supports you, your family and the young person to make a real success of a fostering placement.

-The assessment process for foster carers takes between 4 and 6 months to complete.
+Firstly, you will go through an assessment process.
+This takes between four and six months to complete.
 The emphasis is on finding out if fostering and the support at Aberlour Fostering is right for you and your family.

-The assessment involves completing a number of background checks and obtaining references, including Enhanced Disclosure through Disclosure Scotland and requires potential foster carers to attend a medical with a G.P.
-You will also take part in individual interviews, training and preparation which is designed to build on your own experiences and to allow you to understand the rewards and challenges of fostering.
+The assessment involves completing a number of background checks and obtaining references.
+This includes an Enhanced Disclosure through Disclosure Scotland and requires potential foster carers to attend a medical with a G.P.
+You will also take part in individual interviews, training and preparation.
+This is all designed to build on your own experiences and allow you to understand the rewards and challenges of fostering.